Pennsylvania Railroad class T1: Modifications

 Before the last engines had even been delivered, the T1's began receiving modified pilots to further improve maintenance.
 The streamlined shroud and portholes were replaced with a more conventional pilot with footsteps, akin to the Q2 and S2 classes.
 The numberplate was moved to the smokebox, later augmented by an additional headlight on the pilot air compressor covering.
 The marker lights were also repositioned to the tapered sides of the smokebox.

 Some divisions also cut down the shrouding on the tender to the tops of the tender deck.
 The chronology for these changes is unclear, with some engines recorded with their original pilots in the 1950's.
 Both prototypes did receive their changes to the front end by 1948, though the shape of their smokeboxes continued to set them apart.
 A further internal change was made to the cylinders of a select few engines.
-To reduce their propensity to slip, 6111 was experimentally fitted with 1/2 in steel lining of all four of its cylinders, reducing each bore (diameter) by a full inch.
-This reduced the tractive effort, from nearly 65,000 lbs to just over 58,000 lbs.
+To reduce their propensity to slip, 6111 was experimentally fitted with 1/2 in steel lining of all four of its cylinders, reducing each bore to 18.75 in.
+This reduced the tractive effort from nearly 65000 lbf to just over 58000 lbf.
 6110 was similarly treated, as were 7 of the production T1's.

 Two T1's received different alternative forms of valve gear.
 5500 was rebuilt following an accident in 1948 with Franklin Type B-2 valve gear, replacing the original oscillating cams with rotary cams.
 This removed the complex arrangement of gearboxes between and ahead of the cylinders, thus simplifying maintenance and improving performance.
 Franklin Type B had been applied to K4 3478 that same year, though 5500's arrangement differed slightly.
 The original valves and cams remained in situ, while the rotary shafts were modified with bridges to drive the two pairs of ports at each end of the cylinder and associated cams.
 This led to the "B-2" designation, making 5500 the only US steam locomotive to receive two different forms of poppet valve gear.
 The following year in 1949 had 5547 lose its poppet valves entirely, receiving 12-inch piston valves and Walschaerts valve gear.
 Cutoff was not reduced, as per the prior S1 and K5 classes, though 1/2 inch cylinder lining was applied.
 As the only T1 without poppet valves, 5547 was reclassified as a T1a.
 The change of valve gear improved maintenance, though no substantial changes in performance were noted.